 This version of Little Women features an impressive cast: Winona Ryder, Kirsten Dunst, Susan Sarandon, Christian Bale, Gabriel Byrne, John Neville, all very well-known names!
 Yet, despite the excellent acting department, the movie didn’t stand out for me.
 Everything is well-made: the sets, the locations, the dresses… and the loyalty to the original Alcott’s novel is admirable.
-But perhaps this desire to tell everything that is in the novel is actually one weakness of the film, which doesn’t spend much time on none of the myriad of the story’s characters.
+But perhaps this desire to tell everything that is in the novel is actually one weakness of the film, which doesn’t spend much time on any of the myriad of the story’s characters.

 For example, Beth’s (Claire Danes) relationship with Laurie’s (Christian Bale) grandfather (John Neville) is only briefly touched upon thanks to the gift of the piano for her birthday, but in the book the relationship is much more profound.
 On the other hand, the novel is more than 400 pages long and it is impossible to have them all in a two hours movie!
 For this reason, perhaps I would have preferred something less faithful to the book, but with a better “cinematographic personality”, if you understand my expression.